mattblackwell/Gov-50/chapter1.md

 ```

 When we assign an existing object to a new name we always make a copy of it.
+This can be useful when you want it, but it also means you can lose what's in your object if you accidentally overwrite it.
+Here, we are going to learn about creating a copy of an object before overwriting it.

 `@instructions`